IanFletcher1Spatial/strigo-lab-exercises/transform-data/exercise.md

 Now that we have impacted food vendors and a list of current business licenses, we can join this data together to add business license data to the impacted vendors using the FeatureJoiner.

 Based on the feature counts for the FeatureJoiner, you should be able to see that two of the affected vendors had matching valid license data found, so they came out of the Joined port.
 Two did not have a valid license, so they came out of the UnjoinedLeft port.
-At first this might be worrying, but if you do look up the licenses for these businesses, you will see they are actually out of business, despite our source food vendor data claiming they are open.
+These two vendors are actually out of business, despite our source food vendor data claiming they are open.
 We do not need to alert an out-of-business food vendor, so it is OK that these two features will be filtered out of our data.

 #### 4. Manage Attributes